|AVG. RECOVERY||2 TO 3 WEEKS|

 If there is an underlying medical condition, your doctor would treat you for that instead which would inadvertently treat the problem of the droopy eyelid without the need for undergoing surgery.

 Yes, if the severity meets the benchmark.
-A review will an Ophthalmologist will be required.
+A review with an ophthalmologist will be required.

 Depending on how the ptosis has been graded, the type of correction will differ.
 Correction of mild upper eyelid ptosis may be performed with a scarless suture technique.